-Luis Garcia – Technology and Data
+Luis Garcia – Director of Data & Technology

 Luis manages El Buen’s technology infrastructure and data reporting.
 He was born and raised in Monterrey, Mexico and graduated from Autonomous University of Nuevo Leon with a degree in Electronic and Communications Engineering.
 He moved to the U.S. in 2008 and has lived in Houston, North Carolina and New Jersey.
 After settling in Austin, Luis joined El Buen in 2014.
 In his spare time, Luis can be found running around Austin or camping with his family.